 Down She Goes

 A crowd gathered when the Texas Clipper began her fourth and permanent life as an artificial reef in 2007.
-Here is a fascinating short video of the sinking.
 Today the Clipper adds to the marine environment as well as to the South Texas economy.

-Click here to see a map of the Texas Clipper’s permanent home.
+See a map of the Texas Clipper’s permanent home.
+(PDF, 252KB)

 The Texas Clipper was built in Sparrows Point, Maryland by Bethlehem Steel Corporation for the U.S. Merchant Marine Commission.
 Her hull was laid down on March 2, 1944, the 108th anniversary of Texas Independence Day.
 She was destined to be a Texas ship from the beginning.